Today, I’d like to provide a book review and share some of my favorite John Mason quotes from his book An Enemy Called Average.

 About the Book

 The book was first published in 1990.
-The ISBN is 0-89274-765-X. It features 123 pages and comes in soft-cover format.
-I believe it is an out of print book, but can still be found online.
+The ISBN is 0-89274-765-X. It features 123-pages and comes in soft-cover format.
+I believe it is an out of print book, but it can still be found online.
 If you’re interested in buying the book, you can order a copy on Amazon right here.

 In conclusion, An Enemy Called Average by John Mason is a great book, especially for people with confidence and doubt issues.
 If you sell yourself short, don’t think you are worthy of success, or tend to compare yourself to others, this is the book for you.

 What do you think?
 Have you read the book before?
 If so, did you like it?
-Also, which quote above is your favorite and why?
+Also, which John Mason quote above is your favorite and why?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.